Let’s check out our ultimate guide to find out everything about greyhounds!

 The decision on where your new dog will live will depend on your dog and your lifestyle.
 Some dogs will prefer to live outside as long as they have shelter and protection from the elements.
 Make sure it is fenced and secure.Your new greyhound will need company, this can either be you spending time with them outside or having your dog come inside, Greyhounds don’t need a lot of space, but they do need a space of their own to retreat to.

 At night, don’t shut your hound in a separate room to sleep.
-Your furry friend will adjust faster if you let them sleep on a bed near the rest of the family.
+Your greyhound will adjust faster if you let them sleep on a bed near the rest of the family.
 Remember to reward your greyhound with food, a gentle stroke or even a game often.
 Notice when they are doing something ‘good’ like lying on their bed, relaxing, exploring the backyard, resting quietly, walking on the lead – the list is endless!

 Ensure that your home is childproof.
 As you and your new companion explore the house, make sure you check for any hazards that you might have missed.
 Your dog may ‘’discover’’ certain household items by chewing on them so be careful you keep the following out of reach: